Melatonin: Worth Losing Sleep Over?

 Jet Lag Is A Drag

-Jet lag may be one of the most common uses for melatonin.
+Jet lag is one of the most common uses for melatonin.

-Given enough time (3 to 5 days), jet lag will usually resolve on its own, but this is not always optimal, especially for busy professionals or eager tourists on the go.
+Given enough time (3 to 5 days), jet lag will usually resolve on its own.
+This is not always optimal for everyone, especially for busy professionals or eager tourists on the go.

 What is the Dose of Melatonin For Jet Lag?

-If you are traveling east, say from the US to Europe, take the melatonin after dark, 30 minutes before bedtime in the new time zone or if you are on the plane.
-Then for the next 4 nights in the new time zone, take it again after dark, 30 minutes before bedtime or until you feel adjusted.
+- If you are traveling east over several time zones, say from the US to Europe, take the melatonin after dark, 30 minutes before bedtime in the new time zone or if you are on the plane.
+Then for the next few nights in the new time zone, take it again after dark, 30-60 minutes before bedtime or until you feel adjusted.

 Are There Drug Interactions With Melatonin?

 - Sedative-type medications, like zolpidem, triazolam, or lorazepam - may enhance impairment of memory and sedation, ask your doctor before use with melatonin

-Tell your doctor or pharmacist about all medicines and supplements you take, including over-the-counter (OTC) drugs, dietary supplements, vitamins and herbal products.
+Tell your doctor or pharmacist about all medicines and vitamins you take, including prescription, over-the-counter (OTC) drugs, dietary supplements, vitamins and herbal products.

 Melatonin Use in Children